Today's Holidays for November 23

 1985 Shakespeare A previously unknown poem by William Shakespeare is discovered in the Oxford University library by an American scholar.
 It was written around 1594.

-1981 U.S. federal government temporarily shuts down for the first time when Pres.
-Reagan vetoes a stopgap spending bill.
+1981 U.S. federal government temporarily shuts down for the first time when U.S. President Ronald Reagan vetoes a stopgap spending bill.

 1958 A Turkey for the President Future President and first lady Ronald and Nancy Reagan portray an Indian couple in this Thanksgiving presentation of General Electric Theater.